 The Lamborghini Dynamic Steering (LDS), can provide higher responsiveness in corners while requiring the lowest steering angles.
 All three systems are controlled by a Central Processing Unit called Lamborghini Dinamica Veicolo Integrata (LDVI).

-Processing data in real time, the Huracan EVO according to Lamborghini, recognizes the driver’s intentions through steering wheel, brake and accelerator pedal inputs, engaged gear and the driving modes selected via ANIMA controller.
+Processing data in real time, the Huracan EVO according to Lamborghini, recognizes the driver’s intentions through the steering wheel, brake and accelerator pedal inputs, engaged gear and the driving modes selected via ANIMA controller.

 You might have also noticed a new 8.4-inch capacitive touchscreen on the centre console.
 It features multi-finger gesture control, navigation and supports Apple CarPlay.
 An optional dual-camera telemetry system is also offered via the touchscreen, allowing advanced telemetry recording and analysis.
 An integrated high-capacity hard disk is also available.